 Expert Advisors (EA)/algos are rule-based programs that place and manage trades automatically on your platform/venue.
 For scalpers, EAs can minimize human reaction time and standardize execution (e.g., instant bracket orders), but your actual edge still depends on spreads, queue priority, and venue speed.

-This equation applies to FOREX, but with slight adjustments, is just as applicable to other assets like stocks, which we will show below.
+This equation applies to FOREX and, with slight adjustments, to other assets like stocks, as shown below.

 Spread is the bid–ask gap you pay to get in/out.
 It’s an immediate, implicit cost.
 Narrower spreads come with higher liquidity and tighter markets.